joegen/iora/README.md

 ### Logging and Error Handling

-- Plugin initialization errors are logged using the `iora::log::Logger`.
+- Plugin initialization errors are logged using the `iora::core::Logger`.
 - If a plugin fails to load, it will be skipped, and the system will continue loading other plugins.

 ---